Story at a glance:

 In 2019 Lighthouse Joensuu received the ‘Puupalkinto’ Wood Award for its pioneering work in timber high-rise design.

-As the second building on our list designed by Bates Smart, the 25 King office building in Brisbane, Australia measures 153.5 feet tall and encompasses 11 total floors.
+The second building on our list designed by Bates Smart, the 25 King office building in Brisbane is 153.5 feet tall with 11 floors.

 The only major components of the structure that are not built from timber are the basement and ground floor—rather, both are made from concrete to preemptively avoid moisture and insect damage.